What are dentures?

 - To improve your satisfaction with a properly constructed denture.
 Adhesives enhance retention, stability, bite force, and sense of security.

-- To assist individuals with dry mouth conditions that lessen denture adherence, such as those taking cold medications, those who have neurologic disabilities including strokes, and the elderly.
+- To assist people with dry mouth conditions that lessen denture adherence, such as those taking cold medications, have neurologic disabilities including strokes, and the elderly.

 - To provide added stability and security for those who place unusual demands on their facial muscles, such as public speakers or musicians.